Liberia: Law enforcement and crime

 The Liberian National Police is the country's national police force.
 As of October 2007 it has 844 officers in 33 stations in Montserrado County, which contains Monrovia.
 The National Police Training Academy is in Paynesville City.
 A history of corruption among police officers diminishes public trust and operational effectiveness.
 The internal security is characterized by a general lawlessness coupled with the danger that former combatants in the late civil war might reestablish militias to challenge the civil authorities.

 Rape and sexual assault are frequent in the post-conflict era in Liberia.
 Liberia has one of the highest incidences of sexual violence against women in the world.
 Rape is the most frequently reported crime, accounting for more than one-third of sexual violence cases.
 Adolescent girls are the most frequently assaulted, and almost 40% of perpetrators are adult men known to victims.

 Both male and female homosexuality are illegal in Liberia.
 On July 20, 2012, the Liberian senate voted unanimously to enact legislation to prohibit and criminalize same-sex marriages.

 Corruption

 Corruption is endemic at every level of the Liberian government.
 When President Sirleaf took office in 2006, she announced that corruption was "the major public enemy."
 In 2014, the US ambassador to Liberia said that corruption there was harming people through "unnecessary costs to products and services that are already difficult for many Liberians to afford".

-Liberia scored a 3.3 on a scale from 10 (highly clean) to 0 (highly corrupt) on the 2010 Corruption Perceptions Index.
-This gave it a ranking 87th of 178 countries worldwide and 11th of 47 in Sub-Saharan Africa.
+As of 2010, Liberia was one of the most politically corrupt nations in the world.
 This score represented a significant improvement since 2007, when the country scored 2.1 and ranked 150th of 180 countries.
 When dealing with public-facing government functionaries, 89% of Liberians say they have had to pay a bribe, the highest national percentage in the world according to the organization's 2010 Global Corruption Barometer.